-The Documentation Review Committee will review the request and the supporting documentation to determine eligibility.
+The Eligibility Determination Committee will review the request and the supporting documentation to determine eligibility.

 - If a student is determined eligible, a welcome appointment will be scheduled.
 A student who is found eligible for a modified attendance accommodation is made aware of their responsibility to communicate with instructors about this accommodation and to understand that they must meet the requirements of the course, even if they have a modified attendance accommodation.
 Students are provided with faculty notification letters that they send to instructors identifying the need for the accommodation.
 Absences are not considered an accommodation until the student presents the faculty notification letter to the instructor.
 If SAS determines that modified attendance will fundamentally alter a course, the accommodation will not apply to that course.

 - Initiate conversation with instructors early, prior to the need for the accommodation.

 - Understand that not all classes can offer flexibility in attendance, if in-person attendance is fundamentally essential to the academic program/class.

 - Do not just send the letter of accommodation to instructors.
 A conversation must occur between the student and their instructor to plan out ways to still meet the requirements of the class when there is a disability-related absence.